Innovation to Market A 2025 Summer I (UCSD)

 • Be aware of the limits of ChatGTP:

 • Don’t trust anything it says.
-If it gives you a number or fact, assume it is wrong unless you either know the answer or can check in with another source.
+If it gives you a number or fact, assume it is wrong unless you know the answer or can check in with another source.
 You will be responsible for any errors or omissions provided by the tool.
 It works best for topics you understand.

 • Be thoughtful about when this tool is useful.
 Don’t use it if it isn’t appropriate for the case or circumstance.